Rinnegatamante/OpenFMV/README.md

 ## Setting up the game
 ### Late Shift
 - Install `lateshift.vpk`.
-- Place the content of `data/Late Shift` (provided in the Release inside a .zip file) in `ux0:data/Late Shift`.
 - Grab the `Subtitles` folder from your purchased copy of the game and place it in `ux0:data/Late Shift`.
-- Place `scripts/video_process.bat` inside the folder of your purchased copy of the game and run it (you'll need to install ffmpeg if you don't have it already).
+- Place `video_process.bat` inside the folder of your purchased copy of the game and run it (you'll need to install [ffmpeg](https://ffmpeg.org/) if you don't have it already).
 - Install [Total Commander](https://www.ghisler.com/download.htm) and its [PSARC plugin](http://totalcmd.net/plugring/PSARC.html).
 - Launch Total Commander and navigate up to your purchased copy of the game main folder.
 - Right click on `Converted` folder; it will turn red.